danielfoxp2/phone_billing/api_documentation.md

 ----- | -----------
 **received_records_quantity** | Represents the total quantity of call records received to be processed.
 **consistent_records_quantity** | Represents the total quantity of call records received that comply with the consistence call records rules.
-**inconsistent_records_quantity** | Represents the total quantity of call records received that not comply with the consistence call records rules.
+**inconsistent_records_quantity** | Represents the total quantity of call records received that do not comply with the consistence call records rules.
 **database_inconsistent_records_quantity** | Represents the total quantity of call records that has ids or call ids duplicated with call records from database.
 **failed_records_on_validation** | Represents the list of call records that has some inconsistence.
 **failed_records_on_insert** | Represents the list of call records that returned `{:error, reason}` on database insertion moment.